 Watching Denise’s transformation after Annette’s shearing was a powerful moment.
 I didn’t want the evening to end.
 Apparently my friends didn’t either.
 The last one left at 1:30 A.M.

 As I said, I had no grand intentions when I had my first Hair Day.
 I didn’t even think beyond the first one.
 Yet it evolved into something more than I ever thought it would be.

 Now everyone has gotten into the act.
-Brothers and children also join us for a little nap nurturing and my Hair Day gatherings have spread to many cities in the United States and abroad.
-My hair affair has become a real family affair.
+Men and children also join us for a little nap nurturing and my Hair Day concept has spread to many cities in the United States and abroad.
+In 20 years, my nappy hair affair has become a real family affair.
 And that’s all good.